Lost-Outpost/Telsera/GAMEPLAY.md

 - [Caught Red Handed - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/65708) - Mind your own business, Svana.
 Everyone should be allowed to practice the "Dibellan" arts free of shame!
 Expands this misc quest with some new... interesting outcomes.

 - [The Whispering Door - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/76606) - Expands on Mephala's daedric quest, expanding the vanilla quest with new conversations, scenes and paths to complete the quest with or without cavorting with daedra.

-- [Innocence Lost - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/80974) - Expands on the Dark Brotherhood entry quest by giving new options to deal with Grelod.

 Other changes to quests include;